regolith-labs/ore-cli/README.md

 ```

 ## Close Accounts
-TO DO - I have no idea what the purpose of this is yet.
+TO DO - I have no idea what the purpose of this is yet so I cannot write this section yet.